variraptorgeommu/Stringer-orientation-Project/README.md

 # Stringer-orientation-Project
-student orientation selectivity map in v1 in mouse
+studying orientation selectivity map in v1 in mouse